tiprankstipranks

 Added

-The Company has been evolving its IT infrastructure but continues to rely on a variety of legacy technologies across its business.
-The Company is investing significant funds to update its IT infrastructure.
-If the Company fails to timely complete this work, the risk of an adverse cybersecurity incident may increase, if, for example, vendors fail to continue to provide security updates.
+The Company relies extensively on IT systems throughout its business.
+The Company also relies on continued and unimpeded access to the internet to use its IT systems.
+These systems are subject to possible damage or interruption from many events, including power and other outages, telecommunications failures, third-party failures, malicious attacks, security breaches, unplanned downtime, program transitions, and implementation errors.
+Any damage or disruption to the Company's IT systems could severely interrupt the Company's business operations, including the Company's ability to develop, process, and distribute its products, which could adversely affect its reputation, results of operations, and financial condition.
+The Company has been evolving its IT infrastructure, but continues to rely on a variety of legacy technologies across its business.
+The Company has invested, and expects to continue investing, in updates to its IT and security infrastructure and capabilities.
+If the Company fails to effectively implement these updates, the risk of an adverse cybersecurity incident may increase, including for example if vendors fail to continue to provide security updates for legacy technologies.
 Reliance on legacy technology for an extended period may also increase the Company's IT maintenance expense and risk of system downtime, as well as slow the Company's adoption of more innovative technologies or ability to benefit from more sophisticated data analytics.
+In addition, problems and interruptions associated with implementing technology initiatives could adversely affect the Company's operational efficiency.
+Any of these outcomes could adversely affect the Company's results of operations and financial condition.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.